Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with one parameter described as 'Device serial'.
-The description adds no extra meaning beyond the schema, so baseline 3 is appropriate.
+The input schema already describes the single parameter 'device' as 'Device serial'.
+The tool description adds no further meaning beyond the schema, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.